Optimization profiles

 - Removing unused resources

-- Removing irrelevant information such as article threads, metadata, alternate images, document structure information, etc.
+- Removing irrelevant information such as article threads, metadata, alternate images, and document structure information

 - Merging and sub-setting embedded font programs

-With the Web optimization profile, images above 210 DPI are down-sampled and recompressed to 150 DPI.
+The Web optimization profile downsamples and recompresses images above 210 DPI to 150 DPI.
 This leads to smaller output files.

-Documents that are intended to be displayed on a display should be saved in RGB (red green blue) color space.
-RGB is the native form for any light-emitting device, such as computer monitor or television.
-An RGB image uses three channels, and therefore takes up less space than a CMYK (cyan magenta yellow black) image, which uses four channels.
-With the Web optimization profile, all colors are converted to RGB.
+Save documents intended for screen display in RGB color space.
+RGB is the native format for any light-emitting device, such as a computer monitor or television.
+An RGB image uses three channels, so it takes up less space than a CMYK (cyan magenta yellow black) image, which uses four channels.
+The Web optimization profile converts all colors to RGB.

-With the Web optimization profile, the output PDF version is updated to PDF 1.7 or higher and PDF/A conformance is removed.
+The Web optimization profile updates the output PDF version to PDF 1.7 or higher and removes PDF/A conformance.

 Print optimization profile

-For many printing applications, it may be beneficial to convert images to the CMYK color space because this is primarily used in systems that reflect light (such as printed paper).
-With the Print optimization profile, all colors are converted to CMYK for optimal output on printing devices.
+For many printing applications, converting images to the CMYK color space helps because CMYK works best in systems that reflect light (such as printed paper).
+The Print optimization profile converts all colors to CMYK for optimal output on printing devices.

-In certain documents, the same font is embedded multiple times.
-For example, if a PDF-producing software embeds the same font for each created page, then large multi-page documents may contain many copies of a font program.
-Also, a document can contain a complete font program of which only very few glyphs are used for display.
-In such situations, merging and sub-setting font programs can lead to faster printing.
-Embedded Type1 (PostScript) fonts are converted to Type1C (Compact Font Format), which further reduces the file size.
+In certain documents, the same font appears embedded multiple times.
+For example, if PDF-producing software embeds the same font for each page it creates, large multi-page documents may contain many copies of a font program.
+A document can also contain a complete font program when only a few glyphs appear in the document.
+In these cases, merging and subsetting font programs can speed up printing.
+The profile also converts embedded Type1 (PostScript) fonts to Type1C (Compact Font Format), which further reduces the file size.

 There are still further ways to decrease the file size: